kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 Now, of course this is _awesome_, but the result is a little...bland.

-Surely, you can do more than give a name, and if you crack open the `CoreSpotlight` framework you can.
+Surely you can do more than give a name?
+Time to crack open the **Core Spotlight** framework and discover how.

 ### Adding more information to search results